pactus-project/PIPs/PIPs/pip-33.md

     `-lkmins`: Equivalent to 6 Blocks

 Unlockdays:
-    `-uldays`: Equivalent to specified days
+    `-uldays`: Equivalent to 8640 Blocks
-    `-ulhour`: Equivalent to specified hours
+    `-ulhour`: Equivalent to 360 Blocks
-    `-ulmins`: Equivalent to specified minutes
+    `-ulmins`: Equivalent to 6 Blocks